Given the ever-present GPU hype, you might have wondered if paying the retail price is worth it or if you should simply buy a used graphics card.

 This is a perfectly reasonable way of thinking, especially considering that almost every other piece of technology can be bought second-hand and used perfectly well.

 That is the crux of the issue; it could be fine, but it might not be.
-This guide will break down some of the possible risks when buying a used graphics card, but we will also consider the positive aspects.
+This guide will break down some of the potential risks when buying a used graphics card, but we will also consider the beneficial aspects.

 Table of ContentsShow